gsohler/openscad_web/tutorial/docs/index.md

 === "Python"

     ```py
+    # getting openscad functions into namespace
+    from openscad import *

     # Create the cube object, and store it in variable "c"
     c = cube(5)
     # Or, more explicitely